-(This post is also available in video format)
+(10 Underrated Movies that are Excellent is also available in video format)

 Sometimes the movies we see are badly marketed by production companies or judged and misunderstood by critics or viewers.
 This can lead to the phenomenon of being underrated.

 Although this list may be a little biased considering that it is based on my opinion, I will try to examine these movies from an objective stand of view.

 Note, that it is not sorted by preference or by rating, this is merely a list of these underrated movies.